-The Authority entered into a tolling services agreement with CTIO for tolled facilities on I-25 North, C-470, and I-70 Mountain Express Lanes, a tolling services agreement with CTIO and its concessionaire, Plenary, for tolled facilities on US-36 and I-25 Central, as well as a tolling services agreement with NWP to provide certain electronic toll collection back office services.
+The Authority entered into a tolling services agreement with CTIO for tolled facilities on I-25 North, C-470, I-70 Mountain Express Lanes, and I-70 Central; a tolling services agreement with CTIO and its concessionaire, Plenary, for tolled facilities on US-36 and I-25 Central; as well as a tolling services agreement with NWP to provide certain electronic toll collection back office services.
 Back office services occur after toll commencement on each toll facility and include major items, such as maintenance of the toll system and website, toll billing and collections, license plate image review, and provision of the customer service center.
 These agreements provide economies of scale for toll collection costs and seamless interoperability for customers on Colorado toll facilities, allowing them to maintain and manage one toll account.
-As part of the agreements, the Authority collects electronic tolls for the other tolling facilities and transfers the funds daily to NWP (ExpressToll only) and to CTIO/Plenary (ExpressToll and LPT) for transactions that occurred and were collected on their toll facilities.
+As part of the agreements, the Authority collects electronic tolls for the other tolling facilities and transfers the funds daily to NWP (ExpressToll only) and to CTIO and Plenary (ExpressToll and LPT) for transactions that occurred and were collected on their toll facilities.
 The tolls collected and remitted on behalf of other entities are only included in the Authority's statements of cash flows.
 Costs incurred are recovered by tolling services revenues charged to NWP, CTIO, and Plenary for their share of toll collection costs that are included in operating expenses on the statements of revenues, expenses, and changes in net position.
-All roadways saw continued recovery from COVID-19 pandemic impacts during 2022 with an overall increase of 20% in total transactions processed by the Authority from 2021 to 2022.
-These tolling services revenues totaled \$10.3 million and \$9.0 million in 2022 and 2021, respectively.
+All roadways saw continued growth during 2023 with an overall increase of 28% in total transactions processed by the Authority from 2022 to 2023.
+These tolling services revenues totaled \$13.1 million and \$10.3 million in 2023 and 2022, respectively.